Top 10 Amazing Women Who Shaped the Ancient World

 7 The First Alchemist

-Maria Prophetissima, also known as Mary the Jewess, was an early alchemist who lived in Egypt around the first century AD.
-Some claim she was the first alchemist in the western tradition.
-While we do not have any of Mary’s writings she was quoted heavily in later texts and know many of her innovations.
+Maria Prophetissima, better known as Mary the Jewess, lived in Egypt around the first century AD and is often hailed as the earliest alchemist in the Western tradition.
+Although none of her own writings survive, later scholars cite her extensively, preserving many of her groundbreaking ideas.

 6 The Mathematician